goyalpramod/goyalpramod.github.io/_notes/wl_7.markdown

 - Today was day 2 of 15 days to learning web development
 - I completed js fundamentals, looked up react, also studied transposed and 1x1 convolutions

+Day 6 ->

+- I am almost done with the ai agents blog
+- I also studied more about web development
+- Given spare time I learnt a bit more about CV